-CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK Continue providing services.
-Continue data collection plans.
-Update training protocol to include follow-up training and fidelity assessment.
-Refine the target population for high fidelity wraparound and a mechanism for referral.
-Update intake form and baseline data collection forms to reflect criteria contained in target population definition.
-Determine demand and capacity to meet the need of the defined population.
-DCFS will maintain authority and oversight over wraparound services throughout the state of Nevada.
-DCFS will work closely with the National Wraparound Implementation Center (NWIC) to examine WIN discharge data to determine length of stay in wraparound, reasons for discharge and set target numbers to be served.
-DCFS will also work closely with the National Wraparound Implementation Center (NWIC) to determine how services are different between Washoe, Clark and rural counties and if this explains differences in length of stay.
-DCFS will also examine wait lists and determine number of children on the waitlist that need the need for High Fidelity Wraparound and determine caseload sizes for WIN. sub-grantees until they are trained.
-1/2017: Data collection for NOMS and CMHI began.
-3/2017: Sub-grantees who are performing their own wraparound services have begun to submit data.
-3/2017: Additional and refresher trainings on data collection provided to sub-grantees who are doing their own wraparound services.
-3/2017: Contract for provision of training and supervision for high fidelity wraparound services under development.
+CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK DCFS will work closely with the National Wraparound Implementation Center (NWIC) and UNR external evaluation team to examine WIN discharge data to determine length of stay in wraparound, reasons for discharge and set target numbers to be served.
+DCFS will also work closely with the National Wraparound Implementation Center (NWIC) and UNR external evaluation team to determine how services are different between Washoe, Clark and rural counties and if this explains differences in length of stay.
+DCFS will also examine wait lists and determine number of children on the waitlist that need the need for High Fidelity Wraparound and determine caseload sizes for WIN. fidelity wraparound services under development.
 6/2017: A sub-contract has been secured with the National Wraparound Implementation Center (NWIC) to provide training and technical assistance.
 Within this, 6 coaches will become certified trainers.
 6/2017: Research is underway to identify national "waiver" programs.
 This option aims to include respite and wraparound services.
+10/2017: External evaluators shared discharge rates and reasons for discharge from high fidelity wraparound with the SOC Subcommittee 1/2018: External evaluators shared discharge rates and reasons for discharge from high fidelity wraparound with Workforce Development Workgroup.
+2/2018: External evaluators shared discharge rates before and after high fidelity wraparound training with special populations workgroup.